dflydev/es-cqrs-broadway-workshop/README.md

 ## Tutorial Setup

+Prior to arriving at the event, clone this repository so that you will not have to download it at the venue.
+Also, make sure to run `composer install` after you have finished cloning.
+If you are able to do this, you are more likely to have a successful tutorial.

+Keep in mind that there might be last minute changes to the repository.
+Check the night before the event to see if you need to pull any recent changes.

 To be able to do the exercises in this tutorial, you need to have the following things set-up on your machine:

 1. Composer